 There are areas within the diversity agenda where we - and society at large - need to improve.
-Among the most apparent is gender balance in our workforce, not least talent that are able to progress into senior leadership positions.
-Based on an individual assessment of the female managers' experience, potential, and opportunities, we lay out a detailed development plan to help them move towards the next step in their
+Among the most apparent is gender balance in our workforce, not least in senior roles.

 Women make up one third of all employees in Ørsted, but the gender balance is not reflected in the top management layers.
 Today, only 10% of our Top 100 leaders are female.
 We are determined to improve this number.
 Our goal is for 22% of the top 100 to be women by 2023.